SEE National Curriculum

 As part of the inspection framework, all schools in England, which are subject to the regulations of the National Curriculum, are expected to have active policies in place for the following:

-In November 2014 the Department for Education published revised SMSC guidance and set out what is expected of schools in England in promoting fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.
+The Department for Education has published SMSC guidance and set out what is expected of schools in England in promoting fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs and those without faith.

 The Human Values Foundation’s programmes called: